abheesht17/Tennis-Udacity-Deep-Reinforcement-Learning/Report.md

 ## Introduction

-FTo solve the environment in this project, I've decided to implement the MADDPG algorithm.
+To solve the environment in this project, I've decided to implement the MADDPG algorithm.
 MADDG is a great choice for this environment due to the existence of multiple agents.

 ## Learning Algorithm